zonca/zonca.dev/posts/2023-07-19-jetstream2_kubernetes_kubespray.md

 ---
-aliases:
-- /2022/03/jetstream2_kubernetes_kubespray
-- /2022/03/kubernetes-jetstream2-kubespray
 categories:
 - kubernetes
 - jetstream2
-date: '2022-03-30'
+date: '2023-06-19'
 layout: post
 slug: kubernetes-jetstream2-kubespray
-title: Deploy Kubernetes on Jetstream 2 with Kubespray 2.18.0
+title: Deploy Kubernetes on Jetstream 2 with Kubespray 2.21.0

 ---

-**Obsolete**: please use the [updated release of this tutorial](./2023-07-19-jetstream2_kubernetes_kubespray.md).

-* Updated in August 2022 to add automatic jetstream-cloud.org subdomains

-This is the first tutorial targeted at Jetstream 2.
-The system is in early access and will be soon made available, see <https://jetstream-cloud.org/>.
+This work has been supported by Indiana University and is cross-posted on the <a href="https://docs.jetstream-cloud.org/general/k8kubernetes" rel="canonical">Jetstream 2 official documentation website</a>.

+This tutorial will explain how to install Kubernetes on Jetstream 2 relying on Kubespray.

+Kubespray is a project built on top of Terraform, for creating Openstack resources, and Ansible, for configuring the Virtual Machines for Kubernetes.

-My latest tutorial on Jetstream 1 executed Kubespray 2.15.0, here we are also switching to Kubespray 2.18.0, which installs Kubernetes v1.22.5, released in December 2021.
+This work is based on Kubespray v2.21.0 which was published in January 2023, which installs Kubernetes v1.25.6, released in December 2022.

-For an overview of my work on deploying Kubernetes and JupyterHub on Jetstream, see [my Gateways 2020 paper](https://zonca.dev/2020/09/gateways-2020-paper.html).

 ## Create Jetstream Virtual machines with Terraform